Ours is a data-driven world

-According to Gartner, a global IT research firm, the BI market is expected to grow to $22.8 billion by 2020.
-Not surprisingly, the U.S. Bureau of Labor Statistics reflects the same sentiments: the demand for business intelligence analysts is expected to grow by 21% from 2014 to 2024.
+According to Fortune Business Insights, a global research firm, the BI market is expected to grow to $43 billion by 2028.
+Not surprisingly, the U.S. Bureau of Labor Statistics reflects the same sentiments: the demand for business intelligence analysts is expected to grow by 14% from 2016 to 2026.

 In fact, the demand for the position is far outpacing the supply, for many reasons.
 The sheer prominence of BI across all industries has created a shortage of qualified personnel.
 The job requires a unique set of skills that not everyone can claim to have: both technical and business expertise, and the ability to communicate with all types of stakeholders.
 With new BI technologies and tools continually emerging, the bar remains high, and the market remains competitive among job seekers.

 The position is also enjoying greater respect and prominence within organizations as well.
 Top decision-makers are choosing to invest more in the growth area and are not inclined to outsource the position.
 They recognize that analysts need to have an ongoing presence within the organization to make sure that what they do aligns with the current and future needs of the business.